 - a.
-Verify the Power LED in on.
+Verify the Power LED is Blue.

 - b.
-Verify Protection LED is Green.
+Verify Protection LED is Blue.

 - c.
-Verify Channel Status LED is Green.
+Verify Channel Status LED is Blue.

 - d.
 Verify Source unit is operating.

 - e.
 Check the Speaker Connector plug on the rear panel

 - f.
 Check the AC Power Fuse on the rear panel.

-2. Protection LED is Green, but none of the Channel Status LED is on:
+2. Protection LED is Blue, but none of the Channel Status LEDs are on:

 - a.
-Defeat the Signal-Sense circuit using switch on rear panel.
+Defeat the Signal-Sense circuit using switch on the rear panel.
 All of the Channel Status LEDs should turn on.
 If they do not, call the AudioControl factory. - b.
 Verify Source unit is operating. - c.
 Adjust the preamp volume higher. - d.
 Adjust the Input Sensitivity control clockwise.